 “The most important thing is to get the biologists to believe in the technology,” Chew said.
 “The initial skepticism was rough, but we were able to go out there and convince people that there is no catch with the AIC program, and I think we finally gained traction.”

-Having biologists use the new microscopes and having a dedicated AIC team to test and validate them also makes it easier to move the new technology from the lab to commercial status.
-Rubin has heard from manufacturers that by allowing biologists to use these cutting-edge microscopes, the AIC creates a market for the new technologies.
+Having biologists use the new microscopes and having a dedicated AIC team to test and validate them also makes it easier to complete the development of the new technology.

-Betzig credits the AIC and its visitors for helping to achieve commercialization of the Lattice Light Sheet, PALM, and Lattice SIM microscopes.
+Betzig credits the AIC and its visitors for facilitating the success of the Lattice Light Sheet, PALM, and Lattice SIM microscopes.

 The AIC also enables researchers like Betzig and Hess to focus on developing new imaging technology.
-Before the AIC, the researchers were hosting dozens of visitors a year who wanted to use their evolving microscopes.
-The dedicated center has freed up the researchers to develop new technologies, such as structured illumination microscopy and adaptive optics techniques, they said.
+Before the AIC, they hosted dozens of visitors a year who wanted to use their evolving microscopes.
+The dedicated center freed them up to work on advancing new technologies, such as structured illumination microscopy and adaptive optics techniques.

 “Having the AIC is just a tremendous relief for us, on the microscope side, to look a little further out and go to the next project,” Hess said.